lemoinef/deep_learning/Week 4/README.md

 "The cost, C, depends on the difference between the correct output, y(x), and the network's output, a.
 It's easy to see that no difference between y(x) and a (for all values of x) leads to a cost of 0.

 This is the ideal situation, and in fact the learning process revolves around minimizing the cost as much as possible."

+#### Gradient Descent or Journey to the Bottom of the Valley
+"You can envision the cost as a hill or mountain and we want to get to the bottom.

+Imagine your model parameters are represented by a ball sitting on a hill.
+Intuitively, we want to push the ball downhill.
+And that makes sense, but when we're talking about our cost function, how do we know which way is downhill?

+Luckily, the gradient provides this exact information.

+Technically, the gradient actually points uphill, in the direction of steepest ascent.
+But if we put a - sign in front of this value, we get the direction of steepest descent, which is what we want."